 #9.
 Walking Water

-This activity is pretty awesome!
-A beautiful rainbow experiment, creating colours through walking water, you’ll find the instructions on Parenting Chaos.
+This colour-mixing activity is pretty awesome!
+A beautiful rainbow experiment, creating colours through walking water from Parenting Chaos.
 Using some simple tools your little ones will look on in amazement as new colours are created before their very eyes!

 You May Also Enjoy 27 Innovative Water Play Ideas for Kids

 #10.
 Water Bottle Fountain

 Add a twist to your water play and create your very own fountain!
 This water bottle fountain experiment from Learn with Play at Home allows children to see that air takes up room and is always present even though we can’t see it.

 Children of this age love transferring, filling and emptying containers.
 By adding a couple of simple ingredients you can extend their play by allowing them to explore changes that take place when you combine oil and water.
 Get the instructions over at Play Trains.